Angloww/Angloww/README.md

-GULP- ONE OF MY OOMFS OR MUTUALS PLEASE GIFT ME A DIMOFYY COSOLAY PLEASE 😭
+GULP- ONE OF MY OOMFS OR MUTUALS PLEASE GIFT ME A DIMOFYY PONYY PLEASE 😭